slipstream/SlipStreamWebUI/README.md

 ```

 This will generate the file `CUBIC.dmg` which can then be used to
-install the application as usual on Mac OS.
+install the application as usual on MacOS.